Last updated: April 09, 2025

 Man with his children coloring a picture in their new house that has a HOA

-In many cases when builders develop a piece of land into multiple homes for sale, they set up an association with rules and regulations that residents must follow.
+When homebuilders develop a piece of land into multiple properties for sale, they may set up a homeowners association (HOA) with rules and regulations that homeowners must follow.

 What is an HOA?

-A homeowner’s association (HOA) is an organization formed within a planned community or residential subdivision.
-Its purpose is to establish rules and regulations that all homeowners in the community must abide by.
-The association is typically managed by a board of directors, consisting of elected members from the community.
+A HOA is an organization formed within a housing development.
+Its purpose is to establish rules and regulations that homeowners in the development must abide by.

 How does an HOA work?

-When you purchase a property within an HOA, you automatically become a member and are required to pay regular fees known as HOA dues.
-These fees contribute to the maintenance and management of the community, including services such as landscaping, trash collection, and common area upkeep.
+When you purchase a property with a mandatory HOA, you automatically become a member and are required to pay regular fees, sometimes known as HOA dues.
+These fees may contribute to the maintenance and management of the housing development, which may include providing services such as landscaping, trash collection, and common area upkeep.

-Additionally, the HOA board of directors may make decisions on behalf of the community, which could involve approving architectural changes, resolving disputes, and enforcing rules.
+The HOA board of directors may make decisions on behalf of the homeowners, such as approving architectural changes, resolving disputes, and enforcing rules.

 What does an HOA do?

-These CC&Rs could potentially relate to various aspects of homeownership such as acceptable exterior paint colors, landscaping requirements, pet regulations, noise restrictions, and even guidelines on parking and storage.
+These CC&Rs may relate to various aspects of homeownership, such as acceptable exterior paint colors, landscaping requirements, pet regulations, noise restrictions, and guidelines on parking and storage.

-While HOA rules may vary from one community to another, here are some common examples to give you an idea of what they may apply to:
+While HOA rules may vary from one community to another, here are some common examples:

-1. Exterior modifications: Some HOAs regulate the changes homeowners can make to the exterior of their properties, including the addition of structures like sheds, fences, or swimming pools.
+1. Exterior modifications: HOAs may regulate the changes homeowners can make to the exterior of their properties, including the addition of structures like sheds, fences, or swimming pools.

 2. Pet policies: HOAs may have guidelines regarding pet ownership, including breed restrictions, leash requirements, and rules on the number of pets allowed per household.

-3. Noise restrictions: HOAs may implement quiet hours to ensure a peaceful living environment for all residents.
+3. Noise restrictions: HOAs may implement quiet hours to ensure a peaceful living environment for residents.

-4. Parking regulations: HOAs may have guidelines regarding where residents can park, whether on-street or in designated spots, in an effort to maintain order and prevent overcrowding.
+4. Parking regulations: HOAs may have guidelines regarding where residents can park to maintain order and prevent congestion.

 How do HOAs enforce rules?

-1. Friendly warnings: When an HOA believes a rule violation has occurred, the first step is typically to send a friendly warning meant to bring a homeowner’s attention to the issue.
-These written requests let someone know what rules may have been broken and provide an opportunity to fix the situation without any major repercussions.
+1. Friendly warnings: When an HOA believes a rule violation has occurred, the first step may be to send a friendly warning letter to the homeowner.
+This lets them know what rules have been broken and provides an opportunity to fix the situation.

 Advantages of living in an HOA community